Searching for assets (FotoWeb Pro)

 Performing a basic search

 To perform a basic search, simply start typing words in the search box.
-This will execute a full-text search across all the entire definition of metadata fields.
+This will execute a full-text search across the entire definition of metadata fields.

 Searching for an exact phrase